LambdaHack/LambdaHack/README.md

 to be procedurally generated, including game rules and AI behaviour.
 The library lets you compile a ready-to-play game binary, using either the supplied or a custom-made main loop.
-Several frontends are available (SDL2 is the default for desktop and DOM is the default for browser) and many other generic engine components are easily overridden, but the fundamental source of flexibility lies in the strict and type-safe separation of code from the content and of clients (human and AI-controlled) from the server.
+Several frontends are available (SDL2 is the default for desktop and the game also runs in Javascript on browser) and many other generic engine components are easily overridden, but the fundamental source of flexibility lies in the strict and type-safe separation of code from the content and of clients (human and AI-controlled) from the server.